 Erin could crawl around and put wayward objects in her mouth with the best of them.
 She was equally fascinated by picture books and brightly colored stuffed animals and her ability to sit spellbound through our Mommy and Me music classes rivaled any of her peers.
 So I coasted — until I couldn’t.

 Erin was 22 months when we learned she was born with a rare disorder that placed her squarely on the autism spectrum.
 As a geneticist detailed a host of delays and deficits, I found myself incapable of looking too far ahead and instead resolved to take her home and take it one minute at a time.

 Our daughter taught us to focus on the moment

-Erin has always required full and total attention – for safety sake but also because she lives so fully in the moment.
-A short walk with her involves a celebration of “Mr. Golden Sun,” an acknowledgement and response to the “tweeting” birds and a requisite pause to admire the yellow daffodils.
+Erin has always required full and total attention — for safety’s sake but also because she lives so fully in the moment.
+A short walk with her involves a celebration of “Mr. Golden Sun,” an acknowledgment and response to the “tweeting” birds, and a requisite pause to admire the yellow daffodils.
 When I am with her the parameters of time and space and the harsher edges of reality slip away and it’s easy to feel that all is well.
 We travel the same route to town as everyone else, just at a slower pace.

 She and her classmates became part of the fabric of the community.
 Kids of all ages got to know her and celebrate her and she had the chance to celebrate back.